 Harrison says his job was to escort the SAS engineers who were supposed to destroy the guns, and make sure they reached the battery safely.
 One of those engineers was Sgt Bill Deakins.
 He wrote an account of his time with the SAS in his book, “The Lame One”, published in 2001, nearly 60 years after the invasion of Sicily.
 The title of the book refers to a problem that Deakins had with his spine after being hit by a truck.
 The problem was not enough to disqualify him from the SAS, although he was excused parachute training.
-Presumably, the problem was not thought to jeopardise cliff climbing either.
+Perhaps his condition would have also excused him from climbing vertical cliffs.

 Deakins’ own account of Sicily says the men landed on a strip “strewn with large boulders and rocks”, under “quite a low cliff”.
 They then moved forward in order to scale it, finding it “not much of an obstacle” and a “seemingly easy” climb.
 This is plausible, and presumably if Deakins had climbed a vertical cliff he would have remembered it, despite the passage of so many years.
 Clearly, Deakins’ account undermines Harrison’s account, if Deakins was with him.

 Not So Formidable Cliffs?